-Avon House School believes that Sex and Relationship Education will be a foundation to build on further in secondary school.
-It therefore provides support for the personal, moral and social development of all pupils, ensuring that they have access to clear information about puberty and personal hygiene.
+Avon House School believes that Relationships, Health and Sex Education will be a foundation to build on further in secondary school.
+It therefore provides support for the personal, moral and social development of all pupils, ensuring that they have access to clear information about puberty (from Year 4) and personal hygiene.
 It develops the individual's awareness and understanding of their own sexuality and that of others in a positive way, and should encourage them, when older, to enjoy relationships based on mutual respect, dignity and responsibility, free from any abuse.
 The aims of this programme delivered at Avon House are:

-- To establish what pupils know, understand, think and feel. - To provide information about the emotional, moral, intellectual, physical and social aspects of human and sexual development. - To educate against ignorance, sexism and prejudice and to promote equal opportunity. - To develop in pupils an understanding of and pride in their own bodies, accepting variations in rates of growth, assisting in adjustment to changes and reassurance that this is part of the cycle of life. - To explore family life, including different family structures.
+- To establish what pupils know, understand, think and feel. - To provide information about the emotional, moral, intellectual, physical and social aspects of human and sexual development. - To educate against ignorance, sexism and prejudice and to promote equal opportunity. - To develop in pupils an understanding of and pride in their own bodies, accepting variations in rates of growth, assisting in adjustment to changes and reassurance that this is part of the cycle of life. - To explore family life, including different family structures. - To appreciate differing personal and gender identities (UKS2)